-Notes: Students will complete extra industry based units standards linked to their chosen career path
+Notes: Students will complete extra industry-based unit standards linked to their chosen career path

-Gateway is a programme which opens pathways for students from school to the world of work.
+Gateway is a programme which opens pathways for

+Students, from school to the world of work.
+This is not a university pathway course.

 PRIMARY SERVICE SOCIAL & MANUFACTURING CONSTRUCTION CREATIVE INDUSTRIES INDUSTRIES COMMUNITY & & INDUSTRIES PI SI SERVICES TECHNOLOGY INFRASTRUCTURE С S & C M & T C & I